nbeversl/urtext-sublime/example project/README.txt

     The definition has the following keys:

-        - ID: (required) : This will be auto-populated by Sublime when using the shortcut above; however you can also replace it with the ID of another node.
+        - IDDD: (required) : This will be auto-populated by Sublime when using the shortcut above; however you can also replace it with the ID of another node.
 For example, if you want the contents to replace an existing node, copy and paste that node's ID.
 If you want it to populate new inline node, create that node and then copy/paste its ID.
 Otherwise, a new file will be created with the specified ID.

         - include:metadata:<tag name>:<tag values> (optional) : Include nodes with this metadata key and value.
 Keys and values are chained together and separated by the colon (:) as shown above.
 To include multiple key/value pairs, write multiple lines.